fbpx

 Accommodation Read More

-We are delighted to base this photography trip at a wonderful hotel in a secluded bay on the Isle of Skye, perfectly situated for our tour.
+This photography trip is based at a wonderful hotel in a secluded bay on the Isle of Skye, perfectly situated for our tour.

 The emphasis is very much on dawn photography and with suitable weather, we will typically depart at 5:00 for locations in south Skye, returning for a full breakfast.